 Significantly, the Working Group issues, from time to time, recommendations to the market ("FX and Currency Derivatives Market Practices"), as well as standard documents in response to market events and to further its documentation initiatives.
 EMTA Members may Click Here to access the FX and Currency Derivatives Market Practices and Click Here to access the Standard Documentation recommended by this Working Group.

 BACK TO TOP

 Legal and Compliance.
-This Working Group (which consists of lawyers and compliance personnel who either are employed internally by, or are affiliated with, EMTA Members) meets, from time to time, to discuss a variety of legal and compliance issues relevant to the Emerging Markets asset class.
-It is also within this forum that issues relating to international financial architecture, debt restructuring and investor rights are discussed.
+This Working Group (no longer active and which consisted of lawyers and compliance personnel who either were employed internally by, or are affiliated with, EMTA Members) met, from time to time, to discuss a variety of legal and compliance issues relevant to the Emerging Markets asset class.
+It is also within this forum that issues relating to international financial architecture, debt restructuring and investor rights were discussed.
 To review a list of topics that have been discussed at this Group's meetings, please Click Here.